zammad/zammad-admin-documentation/system/core-workflows/limitations.rst

 Limitations
 ===========

-Core Workflow does not replace Trigger
+Core Workflows does not replace Trigger
-  Workflows manipulate behavior of fields, however, does not set values in fields because of actions.
+  Workflows manipulate behavior of fields, however, they do not set values in fields because of actions.

 API calls are only partly affected